-For the year ended December 31, 2021, the advisory fee rate (net of waiver/rebate) was equivalent to an annual effective rate of 0.64% of the Fund's average daily net assets.
+For the year ended December 31, 2021, the advisory fee rate (net of waiver/rebate) was equivalent to an annual effective rate of 0.77% of the Fund's average daily net assets.

-The Adviser has agreed to reduce its advisory fee and/or reimburse the Fund so that total annual Fund operating expenses, excluding certain investment related expenses, taxes, interest and other extraordinary expenses (including litigation), will not exceed 0.85% for Class I shares, 1.20% for Class A shares, 0.99% for Class L shares, 1.95% for Class C shares and 0.81% for Class IS shares.
-The fee waivers and/or expense reimbursements will continue for at least one year from the date of the
+The Adviser has agreed to reduce its advisory fee and/or reimburse the Fund so that total annual Fund operating expenses, excluding certain investment related expenses, taxes, interest and other extraordinary expenses (including litigation), will not exceed 1.10% for Class I shares, 1.42% for Class A shares, 1.95% for Class L shares, 2.20% for Class C shares and 0.95% for Class IS shares.
+Effective March 31, 2021, the Adviser has agreed to reduce its advisory fee and/or reimburse the Fund so that total annual Fund operating expenses will not exceed 1.00% for Class I shares, 1.32% for Class A shares, 1.85% for Class L shares and 2.10% for Class C shares.
+The fee waivers and/or expense reimbursements will continue for at least one year from the date of the Fund's prospectus or until such time as the Directors act to discontinue all or a portion of such waivers and/or reimbursements when they deem such action is appropriate.
+For the year ended December 31, 2021, approximately \$125,000 of advisory fees were waived and approximately \$164,000 of other expenses were reimbursed by the Adviser pursuant to this arrangement.